 The Cotswolds is another great area for English boutique hotels and favorites include Calcot near Tetbury, a weathered stone manor house and farm buildings that offers 35 guest rooms, a gorgeous spa, a kid’s play area and two restaurants.
 The hotel has ‘country modern’ bedrooms that manage to be both cozy and elegant, soothing and spoiling, natural and sophisticated.
 Barnsley House near Cirencester with its golden stone, gables and mullion windows is a very romantic house.
 The 4 acres of gardens were designed by Rosemary Verey and are stunning.
 This hotel got a little shabby chic at one stage but has been refurbished and also has a super spa.
 This is a very pretty area with a great pub in the village, which we recommend.
 Lords of the Manor Hotel dates from around 1649, with gables, wings and bay windows added in later centuries.
 Traditional rather than trendy, the downstairs rooms are furnished with country house kit that you would find in a private home and there are 26 bedrooms spread around the various upper floors and barn conversions.
-Buckland Manor near Winchcombe is another favourite with great food and charming staff but the new superstar in the mix seems to be Dormy House near Chipping Camden, which is a clever mix of old and contemporary, with a fabulous spa and excellent cuisine.
+Buckland Manor near Winchcombe is another favorite with great food and charming staff but the new superstar in the mix seems to be Dormy House near Chipping Camden, which is a clever mix of old and contemporary, with a fabulous spa and excellent cuisine.
 A few other LTR favorites include Gilpin lodge in the Lake District, Summer Lodge in Dorset which is a great base for exploring the Jurassic coast and Lucknam Park in Wiltshire, a perfect spot for Bath and the southwest.

 Whatever you are looking for, we would love to find the perfect English boutique hotels for your vacation and we really can advise on the best places to go and stay in the UK.
 We also have boutique hotels in Ireland and Scotland.
 Please just call us or email us and let us know what you are looking for and we will be delighted to help.